-Multiple trials have evaluated oral ISL in human subjects, including a Phase 1 trial with single doses as high as 400 mg and Phase 2 trial in which subjects have received daily doses of up to 2.25 mg ISL for at least 48 weeks.
-To date, oral ISL appears generally well tolerated, and there have been no concerning safety signals from oral ISL administration.
-As such, standard safety monitoring of adverse events, physical examinations, vital signs (heart rate and blood pressure), 12-lead ECGs, and laboratory tests (hematology, serum chemistry, and urinalysis), obtained pre- and post-dosing, should be adequate to assess tolerability of ISL in this trial.
+Multiple trials have evaluated oral ISL in human participants, including a Phase 1 trial with doses as high as 400 mg, and a Phase 2 trial in which participants have received monthly doses of 60 mg or 120 mg.
+To date, oral ISL appears generally well tolerated, and there have been no concerning safety signals.
+A standard safety monitoring plan consisting of adverse event monitoring, physical examinations, vital signs (heart rate and blood pressure), 12-lead ECGs and laboratory tests (hematology, serum chemistry and urinalysis), obtained pre- and post-dosing, has been deemed adequate to assess tolerability of ISL in this trial.